zelca/scala-snippets/README.md

-# scala-snippets
+# Scala snippets
-Small Scala snippets
+Collection of small Scala snippets with hand-on examples.